 Permeability analysis of the WVT data in Figure 2 showed little contrasts between permeabilities for each FBE isotherm - i.e., 10^{-13} and 1.8×10^{-13} mol/m-s-Pa on average from dry- and wet-cup measurements, respectively (Figure 3).
 The small difference between data within each humidity limit is rooted in approximation of the steady-state flow across films according to boundary conditions.
-Indeed, these values represent the average permeability associated with the dry- and wet-cup limits [47].
-Previous work [48] has shown that these average permeabilities can be applied as baselines for constructing spot permeability curves
+Indeed, these values represent the average permeability associated with the dry- and wet-cup limits [44].
+Previous work in the literature [37] has shown that these average permeabilities can be applied as baselines for constructing spot permeability curves (solid line curves in Figure 3).
+According to the equations governing steady state permeability in glassy polymers under humified conditions [41], [45], the spot permeability should be expressed as an exponential function of vapor activity.
+In this study, we applied the Chang and

-(solid line curves in Figure 3).
+Hutcheon method [44] to extract curves of spot permeability from empirical dry- and wet-cup data.
 Each curve generates two equal areas within its designated limits (triangular areas in Figure 3).
 The resultant area between the two curves provides valid approximates for average permeability in general cases outside the tested limits.
 For instance, when an a priori dry FBE coated steel pipe is in service at 65°C with an average RH value of 70%, one can use reference equations for P_D and P_W to estimate a range for the nominal permeability value within 0 and 70% RH - i.e., by finding a range in which equal areas are generated between the dry (and wet) curve and these RH limits.

-Our results showed approximately one order of magnitude less permeability for water vapor than that reported previously by Fu and Cheng [49] - e.g., their analysis shows $P{FBE} =$ 18×10^{-13} mol/m-s-Pa for a wet-cup measurement at 65°C while it was 2×10^{-13} mol/m-s-Pa at similar conditions in this work.
+To further verify and validate the nominal permeability curve in Figure 3, one can fit the experimental data with mathematical models based on the dual mode sorption theory (see [45]).
+Such an analysis, which requires fugacity-based sorption parameters of water in epoxy, can be the focus of a future study.
+Our results showed approximately one order of magnitude less permeability for water vapor than that reported previously by Fu and Cheng [46] - e.g., their analysis shows $P{FBE} = 18 \times 10^{-13}$ mol/m-s-Pa for a wet-cup measurement at 65°C while it was 2×10^{-13} mol/m-s-Pa at similar conditions in this work.
 This may be due to different FBE formulations, or it may reflect these authors applying an imperfect sealing system in their cup method (i.e., using "water-proof epoxy resin" as a sealant).
-The data presented herein are in good agreement with results published in other literature for epoxy materials [5], [50].
+The data presented herein are in good agreement with results published in other literature for epoxy materials [5], [47].
 Our study indicates that although measuring water vapor transmission rate and permeability at high temperatures can significantly vary with water activity, cup methods, if carefully implemented, can generate data with excellent confidence.
-Also, our quantification of water permeability versus vapor activity (i.e., spot permeability curves in Figure 3) can be used as a basis for modeling permeability parameters for FBE (i.e., the infinite dilution diffusivity, immobilization factor, and plasticization potential) in future studies [51].
+Also, our quantification of water permeability versus vapor activity (i.e., spot permeability curves in Figure 3) can be used as a basis for modeling permeability parameters for FBE (i.e., the infinite dilution diffusivity, immobilization factor, and plasticization potential) in future studies [41].